 Confidential and Comprehensive Legal Support

 If you are considering attempting to establish paternity, a New Jersey family law attorney can provide you with more information regarding the process and the potential consequences.
 The skilled and compassionate attorneys at Weinberger Law Group understand that paternity issues can be sensitive.
-Contact us for a free and confidential consultation.
+Contact us to set up a confidential consultation.
 Take the first step.
 Call us today: 888-888-0919.